PKazm/SF2_Eth_FFT/README.md

 ## Thoughts

-Is this hardware implemented FFT faster than performing the FFT on my desktop in GNU Radio,Gnu Octave, or even Python?
+Is this hardware implemented FFT faster than performing the FFT on my desktop in GNU Radio, Gnu Octave (matlab), or even Python?
 Maybe?
 But almost certainly not.
 First run results of running a 1024 size FFT in GNU Octave take about twice as long as sending the data over ethernet to the SF2 device and receiving the results.
 Subsequent runs of the GNU Octave FFT are signficantly faster, most likely due to the necessary program code already being in CPU cache or RAM.

 The major bottleneck is moving the data into and out of the device.
 For example almost 2/5 of the roundtrip time is spent reading the samples from the ethernet MAC into the FFT SRAM.
 The roundtrip time is also affected by the link speed of the ethernet connection, something like 30% less time when operating at 1gbps instead of 100mbps.